Domestic Violence Perpetrator / Aggressor Information and Services

 Phone: (206) 363-9601

 Additional Information: Northwest Family Life conducts a State-Certified Batterers’ Treatment Program for perpetrators of domestic violence.
-This Intervention program meets the WAC 388-60 for Batterers’ Treatment and provides an opportunity for individuals to understand the effects of abuse, take responsibility for behavior, remain accountable, change attitudes of power and control in relationships, learn anger management skills, and heal from anger and abuse.
+This Intervention program meets the WAC 388-60 for Batterers’ Treatment and provides an opportunity for individuals to understand the effects of abuse, take responsibility for behavior, remain accountable, change attitudes of power and control in relationships, learn anger management skills, and heal from their personal cycles of violence.
 You will need to bring copies of court orders.
 If you have been assigned a probation or parole officer, you will need to bring their names and contact information.

 Phone: (425) 744-0300